 She is vulnerable, and she needs a lot of care and guidance.
 She enjoys the companionship, but she despises feeling needy, and not unlike a lot of aging parents, she states that she does not want to be a burden.

 I find this fascinating when people say this.
 When did loving and caring for your loved one make them think they are a burden?..
 Has society taught us this, or do we think we are only truly lovable when we have all of our faculties, and wits about us?

 Must we present ourselves in our best forms, and only then are we lived unconditionally?
 Just by asking this question then, are we not saying that our love has conditions?

-Maybe, in a few more hours , with hot coffee warming my insides, will the way become clear.
+Maybe, in a few more hours , with hot coffee warming my insides, the way become more clear?

 She is up…..again….. and it’s now 5 am, and even though she doesn’t say it, I know she wants to start the day, so I ask, “ do you want your coffee now?”